conan-io/conan/README.rst

     $ ARTIFACTORY_DEFAULT_USER=admin
     $ ARTIFACTORY_DEFAULT_PASSWORD=password

-Please note that running those tests agains a real instance of Artifactory will manipulate the repositories of the server so please don't use a separate server for testing purpouses.
+Please note that running those tests against a real instance of Artifactory will manipulate the repositories of the server so please use a separate server for testing purposes.

 License
 -------